NathanVuSwinburne/Structural-Defect-Detection-AI-for-Structural-Engineering/README.md

 # 🏗️ Structural Defect Detection AI for Structural/Chemical Engineering

-**Production-Ready Deep Learning Solution for Infrastructure Inspection**
+👷‍♀️ Smarter Inspections.
+Safer Structures.
+Built for the Real World.

-A sophisticated computer vision system leveraging YOLOv8 architecture to automatically detect and classify structural defects in telecommunications towers, delivering real-time analysis capabilities for industrial applications.
+This project presents a comprehensive computer vision system that leverages the YOLOv8 architecture to automatically detect and classify structural defects, with a focus on telecommunications towers.
+Designed for real-time performance, it integrates seamlessly into industrial workflows, offering a reliable, scalable, and user-friendly AI solution.

 ---

 ## 🚀 Executive Summary

-This project represents a complete end-to-end AI solution addressing critical infrastructure maintenance challenges.
-Our system processes high-resolution drone imagery to identify structural defects with enterprise-grade accuracy, featuring a production-ready web interface and comprehensive analysis capabilities.
+This project showcases a full-stack AI solution tailored for infrastructure inspection and maintenance.
+Leveraging advanced object detection and segmentation models, the system efficiently processes drone imagery to identify defects with exceptional accuracy and clarity.
+Its professional Streamlit-based web interface ensures seamless user interaction, while its underlying architecture supports scalable, real-time operations.

 **Key Achievements:**
-- ✅ **Dual-Model Architecture**: Object detection + semantic segmentation
+- ✅ **Dual-Model Architecture**: Object detection + segmentation
 - ✅ **Real-Time Processing**: Live analysis with multi-modal input support
 - ✅ **Enterprise Interface**: Professional Streamlit-based web application
 - ✅ **Scalable Pipeline**: Handles 5K resolution imagery with intelligent preprocessing